akshanshbhatt/GSoC-2021-Final-Report/README.md

 ```
 ![image](https://user-images.githubusercontent.com/53227127/130432352-8112c55c-2d24-4f3d-a2e3-5039f91e8f75.png)

+All these plots are highly customizable and also offer numeric options to the users for analysis or other plotting modules/backends.

 <h2>Future Work</h2>

 The control module still requires a lot of changes to become a powerful control system toolkit like [MATLAB](https://www.mathworks.com/products/control.html).
 Some of which include -